HEAnet

 HEAnet is the national education and research network of Ireland.

 HEAnet's e-infrastructure services support approximately 210,000 students and staff (third-level) in Ireland, and approximately 800,000 students and staff (first and second-level) relying on the HEAnet network.
 In total, the network supports approximately 1 million users.

 Established in 1983 by a number of Irish universities, and supported by the Higher Education Authority, HEAnet provides e-infrastructure services to schools, colleges and universities within the Irish education system.
 Its network connects Irish universities, Institutes of technology in Ireland, the Irish Centre for High-End Computing (National Supercomputing Centre) and other higher education institutions (HEIs).
 It also provides internet services to primary and post-primary schools in Ireland and research organisations.
 Their clients also include various state-sponsored bodies, including hosting the online live conferencing service of the Oireachtas, the parliament of Ireland.

-HEAnet also hosts a mirror service, which acts as a mirror for projects such as SourceForge, Debian, and Ubuntu.
+HEAnet previously hosted a mirror service, which acted as a mirror for projects such as SourceForge, Debian, and Ubuntu.
+This service was discontinued in 2024.

 In 2014, HEAnet hosted the TERENA Conference in Dublin.
 It was held between 19 and 22 May 2014 in Dublin.

-In 2017, HEAnet announced additional investment in "100Gbps [services] to boost bandwidth accessed by [...]
+In 2017, HEAnet announced additional investment in "100 Gbps [services] to boost bandwidth accessed by [...]
 216 academic locations around Ireland".